-- 1.)
-The definition of resident is changed to include all persons who maintains their place of permanent abode within the entire city, not just the CDBG area. - 2.)
-Worker hours is defined and excludes the number of hours performed by non-Wisconsin residents. - 3.)
-It is required that 40% of the worker hours, unless the department of public works determines there is sufficient reason to impose a lesser requirement, shall be performed by unemployed residents or residents at a disadvantage with respect to employment and that the contractor give fair consideration to all segments of the population including women and minorities.
-The number of hours subject to the 40% requirement is based on the total number of hours associated with a contract excluding those hours performed by out-of-state workers. - 4.)
+3.)
+The definition of unemployed or underemployed is changed to include low-income individuals regardless of employment status.

+4.)
+It is required that 40% of the worker hours, unless the department of public works determines there is sufficient reason to impose a lesser requirement, shall be performed by unemployed or underemployed residents and that the contractor give fair consideration to all segments of the population including women and minorities.
+The number of hours subject to the 40% requirement is based on the total number of hours associated with a contract excluding all hours performed by out-of-state workers.

+5.)
 The residents preference program established by this section shall be reviewed by the common council, in consultation with the mayor, on or before October 1 of each year.